apilhofer/adlocal/DEVELOPMENT_RULES.md

 # Development Rules for AdLocal Rails Application

 ## Project Overview
-This is a Ruby on Rails 8 application with PostgreSQL 16, Tailwind CSS, and Flowbite components.
+This is a Ruby on Rails 8 application with PostgreSQL 16 and Bootstrap 5.

 ## Technology Stack
 - **Backend**: Ruby on Rails 8.0.3
 - **Database**: PostgreSQL 16
-- **Frontend**: Tailwind CSS + Flowbite
+- **Frontend**: Bootstrap 5
 - **JavaScript**: Stimulus + Turbo (Hotwire)
 - **Asset Pipeline**: Propshaft
 - **Job Processing**: Solid Queue